jitendra-modi/esocialize-portal/README.md

 ## About

-E-Socialize Management System is a modern web application built to streamline social management processes.
+E-Socialize Information Portal is a modern web application built to streamline social management processes.